Common Lisp

 - Guy Steele - Scheme co-creator and prolific language designer

-- Scott Fahlman - CMU researcher and connection machine pioneer
+- Scott Fahlman - CMU AI researcher and connectionist pioneer

 - Richard Gabriel - Lucid Inc. founder, later wrote influential “Worse Is Better” essay